1974–75 Real Madrid CF season: Summary

 The club clinched its 16th League title with a massive 12 points gap above runners-up Real Zaragoza catching the first spot early since round 6 of the tournament.
 After collapsing to the 8th place last season, changes came to the team in the summer: replacing interim coach Luis Molowny arrived new head coach former Yugoslavia side manager Miljan Miljanić, 1974 FIFA World Cup winner Paul Breitner replacing Ramón Grosso as a starter in midfield, and Argentine forward Roberto Martínez from Español (resulting in Oscar Más being transferred out the team).
 Teenage defender José Antonio Camacho and Rubiñán reinforced the defensive line replacing Zoco (retired) and José Luis.
 Additionally, Vicente del Bosque won the starter spot against ageing Velazquez in midfield.
-In the offensive line, Miljanic changed the side moving Gunter Netzer from midfield to forward position along with striker Roberto Martínez, and returned back from injuries was Santillana benching ageing Amancio.
+In the offensive line, Miljanic changed the side moving Gunter Netzer from midfield to forward position along with striker Roberto Martínez, and returned from injuries was Santillana benching ageing Amancio.
 The squad scored 66 league goals, its best output in 10 seasons.

 In the 1974–75 European Cup Winners' Cup, the team reached the quarter-finals being eliminated by Crvena Zvezda in a penalty shoot-out 5–6.

 Also, during June the squad clinched "The Double" after winning the 1975 Copa del Generalísimo Final over Atlético Madrid on penalties 4–3 after a 0–0 draw.